Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 What Changes Operationally When You Deploy AI

-- Requirements shift during the build.
+• Requirements shift during the build.
 The real problem is often discovered during the data audit, not the kickoff call.
 Budget and scope must be flexible enough to absorb this.
-Organizations that lock scope at day one almost always need a change order by week four.
+Organizations that lock scope at day one often end up revisiting scope early in the project.

-- Privacy and compliance surface early – and the cost of missing them is substantial.
+• Privacy and compliance surface early, and the cost of missing them is substantial.
 If the AI system touches customer data, employee records, or regulated information, compliance review must happen in discovery, not after the build is complete.
-Discovery-phase review typically surfaces three categories of issues: data that cannot legally be used for training without re-consent, architectures that require on-premise or private cloud deployment rather than shared infrastructure, and logging requirements that govern how the system records its decisions for audit purposes.
-Missing any of these post-build means redesigning infrastructure, not adjusting configuration.
-The cost of a compliance delay after build is typically 8–16 weeks and $30,000–$80,000 in rework – significantly more expensive than a structured legal and security review at the start.
+Discovery-phase review often surfaces three categories of issues: data that cannot legally be used for training without re-consent, architectures that require on-premise or private cloud deployment rather than shared infrastructure, and logging requirements that govern how the system records decisions for audit purposes.
+Missing any of these late can force infrastructure redesign rather than a simple configuration change.

-- Workflow redesign is required, not optional.
+• Workflow redesign is required, not optional.
 A system that produces correct outputs but whose surrounding process was never redesigned to act on those outputs delivers no ROI.
-This is the most common reason technically successful AI projects fail to produce business outcomes.
+This is one of the most common reasons technically successful AI projects fail to produce business outcomes.

 These factors determine whether a project delivers or stalls.
 They are also the factors most commonly glossed over in vendor sales cycles.